Smoked Prime Rib

 It is labeled “prime” because it refers to the fact it comes from a whole primal muscle, not the grade of meat.
 Typically when you hear the word “prime” it’s the highest grade of meat available.

-No, they are not the same – the ribeye doesn’t have the surround meat and fat and isn’t quite as flavorful a cut of meat.
-Don’t get me wrong, the ribeye makes a fine steak, but it’s not the same as a prime rib.
+No, they are not the same – the ribeye doesn’t have the surrounding fat and isn’t quite as flavorful a cut of meat.
+Don’t get me wrong, the ribeye makes a fine steak, but it’s not the same as a prime rib roast.

 How many minutes per pound do you smoke a prime rib?

-About 35 minutes per pound for rare.
-Rely on your meat thermometer for testing the temperature.
-If you desire a doneness of medium then bump up your time per pound to 40 minutes per pound at 225 degrees Fahrenheit.
+About 30 minutes per pound for medium rare.
+Rely on your meat thermometer for checking the temperature.
+If you desire a doneness of medium then bump up your time to 40 minutes per pound at 225 degrees Fahrenheit.

 Here’s a quick overview of the correct internal temperature range:

-- Well Done: 145 degrees F or higher
+- Well Done: 145 degrees Fahreneit or higher

-How Much Prime Rib to Serve Per Person?
+How Much Prime Rib should i Serve Per Person?

 You’ll want to plan about a pound per person.
-This is because you’ll have some loss when you trim and cook the prime rib.
-If you have a lot of kids in your group you could plan about 3/4 lb per person since their appetites are smaller.
+This is because you’ll have some loss when you trim the fat and cook the prime rib.
+If you have a lot of kids in your group you could plan about 3/4 pound per person since their appetites are smaller.

 What would chips should I use to Smoke Prime Rib?

 You’ll definitely want to use a mild flavor of wood chip when smoking this cut of meat.
-We prefer using an apple wood chip.
-This will give it a mild, slightly sweet flavor without overpowering it.
-Another great option would be a cherry flavor.
+We prefer using an apple wood chip to give it a mild, slightly sweet smoke flavor without overpowering it.
+Some other mild wood options include a cherry flavor, oak or pecan.

 Do I need to let the Prime Rib Rest after smoking?

-It is essential to let your Prime Rib rest after removing it from your smoker.
-This allows the juice to redistribute into the meat and make it tender and juicy just like you want it.
+It is essential to let your Prime Rib rest for at least 15 minutes after removing it from your smoker.
+This allows the juices to redistribute into the meat and make it tender and juicy just like you want it.

 How to store leftover Prime Rib

-Refrigeration: Store in an airtight container in the refrigerator for up to 5-7 days.
+Fridge: Store in an airtight container in the refrigerator for up to 5-7 days.
 It will be best the next day.
-Keep it intact rather than slicing it for best results.
-If there’s any leftover au jus drizzle it over the top of the prime rib in the container.
+Keep it intact for storage rather than slicing it for best results.
+If there’s any leftover au jus, drizzle it over the top of the prime rib in the container.

-Freezer: It can also be placed in a freezer safe container and froze for up to three months.
-When ready to use thaw in the refrigerator 24 hours.
+Freezer: Prime rib can be placed in a freezer safe container and frozen for up to three months.
+When ready to use thaw in the refrigerator overnight or 24 hours.

 How to reheat Leftover Prime Rib